The good news is, there’s an easy way to prevent separation anxiety in puppies.

-Unlike the old days, when canines used to be outside helping their owners on their farms and whatnot, today most dogs spend much of their time inside the house, while their owners are away.
+Unlike the old days, when canines used to live outside helping people on their farms, today most dogs spend much of their time inside the house, while their owners are away.

-In this post, I will guide you on how to prevent separation anxiety in puppies.
-I will also talk about what the symptoms of separation anxiety look like in puppies, and what you should (and shouldn’t) do to avoid encouraging this behavior.
+So let’s talk about what the symptoms of separation anxiety may look like in puppies, and what you should (and shouldn’t) do to avoid encouraging this behavior.

 - Lip licking